pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

    This command runs continuosly and does not exit unless you interrupt it.

-1. Alternatively, you can set up Pachyderm to directly connect to the Minikube instance:
+1. Minikube users: you can alternatively set up Pachyderm to directly connect to the Minikube instance:

    1. Get your Minikube IP address: